5 Best RV Clubs: Community Perks, Epic Discounts, Vehicle Services, & More!

 The biggest perk with Harvest Hosts is the RV camping and accommodation options.
 With more than 5000 locations included in the base plan (and more than 8500 in the second tier!), finding places to visit and stay is easy.

-The upside is that this subscription covers unlimited overnight stays at thousands of these locations with no campground fees or nightly fees, so it’s literally free camping!
-The downside is that they’re overnight stays, so you can only stay for a night.
+The upside is that this subscription covers unlimited overnight stays at thousands of these locations with no campground fees or nightly fees.
+It’s literally free camping!

 It’s a great subscription model for hardcore road-trippers wanting to maximize each RV adventure.
 But for long-stayers and long-term RV livers, you might be looking for other clubs with more consistency.